Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 Woodfibre LNG

 Pacific Energy Corporation and Enbridge want to launch a dirty and dubious LNG project on Canada’s Pacific coast: Woodfibre LNG.
-If it goes ahead, Woodfibre LNG will run on fracked gas and threaten a coastal fjord.
+If it goes ahead, Woodfibre LNG will turn fracked gas into LNG for export.
+The tankers that would ship the LNG abroad are a threat to coastal fjords.
 Behind Pacific Energy is Indonesian business tycoon Sukanto Tanoto.
-His companies have already destroyed the environment and evaded taxes numerous times in their many other projects in Asia.
+His companies have been accused of tax evasion and destroying invaluable carbon sinks such as rainforests and peatlands in Asia.

 Read more